Australia reopens international borders for first time in COVID-19 pandemic

-MELBOURNE/SYDNEY: Australia eased its international border restrictions on Monday (Nov 1) for the first time in the pandemic, allowing some of its vaccinated public to travel freely and many families to reunite, sparking emotional embraces at Sydney's airport.
+SYDNEY: Australia eased its international border restrictions on Monday (Nov 1) for the first time during the COVID-19 pandemic, allowing some of its vaccinated public to travel freely and many families to reunite, sparking emotional embraces at Sydney's airport.

-After 18 months of some of the world's strictest coronavirus border policies that banned citizens from coming back into the country, and leaving it, unless granted an exemption, millions of Australians in Victoria, New South Wales and Canberra are now free to travel.
+After 18 months of some of the world's strictest coronavirus border policies that banned citizens from either returning to the country or leaving it, unless granted an exemption, millions of Australians in Victoria, New South Wales and Canberra are now free to travel.

-A flight by flag carrier Qantas Airways from Los Angeles touched down in Sydney at 6 a.m., Australia's biggest airline said, the first in months to let COVID-19 vaccinated Australians walk off a plane without quarantining.
+A flight by flag carrier Qantas Airways from Los Angeles touched down in Sydney at 6am local time, Australia's biggest airline said, with COVID-19 vaccinated travellers allowed to walk off the plane without quarantining.

 International travellers also arrived in Sydney via Singapore Airlines early on Monday.